polkadot-js/api/docs/start/types.extend.md

 ## Custom RPC

-In addition to customizing modules and types on your node, you can also add custom RPC definitions.
-Like the type definitions in ths section, [these can be defined and passed to the API](rpc.custom.md) for decoration.
+In addition to customizing your node's modules and types, you can also add custom RPC definitions.
+Like the type definitions in this section, [these can be defined and passed to the API](rpc.custom.md) for decoration.